AlexandreXavier/casadocanto-store/README.md

 🔐 Kinde Authentication with MFA
 📧 Passwordless Auth
 🔑 OAuth (Google and GitHub)
 💰Payments using Stripe
 🪝 Implementation of Stripe Webhooks
-💿 Neon Database
+💿 Neon Database (Postgres)
 💨 Prisma Orm
 🚀 Upstash Redis for Cart functionality
 📈 Recharts for displaying Charts
 ✅ Server Validation using Zod and Conform
-🗂️ File Upload with Uploadthing
+🗂️ File Upload with Uploadthing (S3)
-🎨 Styling with Tailwindcss and Shadcn UI
-😶‍🌫️ Deployment to vercel
+🎨 Styling with Tailwindcss and Shadcn UI (Tailwind) 😶‍🌫️ Deployment to vercel (Vercel)

 # Resources used:
 t3.gg: https://t3.gg